 With the valve stem core removed, add air until the bead pops in place.
 Never exceed 7-8 PSI with the strap attached.

-As soon as the tire has seated, deflate the tire, remove the strap and install the valve stem core before inflating the tire according to spec.
+As soon as the tire seats, deflate it, remove the strap, and install the valve stem core before inflating the tire according to spec.

 You are now done and can install the tire back on the vehicle.